dmitrijs-voronovs/SmartDeal/README.md

 ### Important note

-During the initial contract deployment, ganache’s 1st account is used for Authorized consultant role (creator), 2nd for Agent and 3rd for Client.
+During the initial contract deployment, ganache’s 1st account is used for Authorized consultant role (creator), 2nd for Agent and 3rd for Client.\
+Also the initial protection percent is set to 30%.
+To change it modify [this line](https://github.com/dmitrijs-voronovs/SmartDeal/blob/main/migrations/2_deploy_contracts.js#L10).

 ### Additinal commands

 Running tests: `yarn test`\
 Running migration: `yarn migrate`

 ## Diagrams